Dodge Dart Performance

 The 2014 Dodge Dart comes with a 2.0-liter four-cylinder engine that makes 160 horsepower.
 Available engines include a 2.4-liter four-cylinder engine that makes 184 horsepower and a turbocharged 1.4-liter four-cylinder engine that makes 160 horsepower.
-All trims have a standard six-speed manual transmission except the Limited, which has a six-speed automated manual.
-A six-speed automatic is available on all trims.
+A six-speed manual transmission is standard and a six-speed automatic is available on all trims and standard on the top-of-the-line Limited.
+An automated manual is available on the Aero trim.
 Equipped with an automatic transmission, the base Dart gets an EPA-estimated 24/34 mpg city/highway, which is on the low end of the class.
 The turbocharged Dart gets an impressive 28/40 mpg.

 The Dart’s base 2.0-liter engine has one of the highest horsepower ratings in the class, but reviewers say that because the car is heavier than some rivals, it’s less peppy and slower off the line.
 Test drivers report that the turbocharged Dart is noticeably zippier and gets better fuel economy.
 One writer notes that equipped with the 2.4-liter engine, the Dart is slower than more powerful, performance-tuned rivals like the Ford Focus ST. Some auto writers prefer the manual transmission for its short throws.
 A few critics say that while the automatic transmission generally shifts smoothly, it can be slow to downshift when added power is needed for passing on the highway.